Deep operation: Deep battle plan

 The Battle of Stalingrad, by October 1942, was allowing the Soviets an ever tighter grip on the course of events.
-Soviet strategy was simple: elimination of the enemy field army and the collapse of Army Group South.

-In operational terms, by drawing the German Army into the city of Stalingrad, they denied them the chance to practice their greater experience in mobile warfare.
+Soviet strategy was simple: elimination of the 6th Army and the collapse of Army Group South.
+By drawing the German Army into the city of Stalingrad, they denied them the chance to use their greater experience in mobile warfare.
 The Red Army was able to force its enemy to fight in a limited area, hampered by the city landscape, unable to use its mobility or firepower as effectively as in the open country.
-The German Sixth Army was forced to endure severe losses, which forced the OKW to strip its flanks to secure its centre.
+The 6th Army was forced to endure severe losses, which forced the OKW to strip its flanks to secure its centre.
 This left its poorly equipped Axis allies to defend its centre of gravity—its operational depth.
-When Soviet intelligence had reason to believe the Axis front was at its weakest, it would strike at the flanks and encircle the German Army (Operation Uranus).
+When Soviet intelligence had reason to believe the Axis front was at its weakest, it would strike at the flanks and encircle the Germans (Operation Uranus).
 The mission of the Red Army, then, was to create a formidable barrier between the cut off German army and any relief forces.
 The aim of the Soviets was to allow the German army to weaken in the winter conditions and inflict attrition on any attempt by the enemy to relieve the pocket.
 When it was judged the enemy had weakened sufficiently, a strong offensive would finish the enemy field army off.
 These siege tactics would remove enemy forces to their rear.

 Having practised the deep battle phase which would destroy the enemy tactical units (the enemy corps and divisions) as well as the operational instrument, in this case the Sixth Army itself, it would be ready to launch the deep operation, striking into the enemy depth on a south-west course to Rostov using Kharkov as a springboard.
 The occupation of the former would enable the Red Army to trap the majority of Army Group South in the Caucasus.
 The only escape route left, through the Kerch Peninsula and into Crimea, would be the next target.
 The operation would enable the Red Army to roll up the Germans' southern front, thereby achieving its strategic aim.
 The operation would be assisted by diversion operations in the central and northern sector to prevent the enemy from dispatching operational reserves to the threatened area in a timely fashion.